codaris/UnderDeskBike/Documentation/index.md

 Response:       f9 e4 02 00 00 df
 ```

 At this point we can see the pattern emerge.
-Every command and every response starts with the byte `F9`.
+Every command and response starts with the byte `F9`.
 The next byte contains the command or response type; the high nibble is `D` for commands and `E` for responses.
 The next byte is the length of the packet not including this header.
 The next byte after that appears to be some kind of checksum.

 The most interesting commands come next.
 I call these the `Start Workout` and `Continue Workout` commands.
 The first command is sent when you start the workout and then app continuously sends the second command to sample data from the bike.